 We have adopted the FIRB Approach for our non-retail exposures.
 Under this approach, the internal models estimate a PD or supervisory slot for each borrower.
-These models cover 71.9 per cent of the Total Credit risk-weighted assets (RWA) and employ aualitative and auantitative factors to provide an assessment of the borrower's ability to meet their financial obligations.
+These models cover 73.8 per cent of the Total Credit risk-weighted assets (RWA) and employ qualitative and quantitative factors to provide an assessment of the borrower's ability to meet its financial obligations.
 The models are calibrated to provide an estimate of the likelihood of default over a one-year time horizon.
 A default is considered to have occurred if: